2015-2016 Undergraduate & Graduate Catalog

-- Public education for a variety of groups ranging from school children to adults
+- public education for a variety of groups ranging from school children to adults; and

 The institute occupies the Lake Michigan Center and Annex on Muskegon Lake in Muskegon, MI.
 Facilities include classrooms, conference areas, analytical labs, research labs, mesocosms, dockage, and ship support and storage.
 AWRI also promotes collaborative research and educational programming and offers research space and equipment, as well as ship support facilities to advance such collaborative efforts.
 AWRI operates its own research vessels, the D. J. Angus and the W. G. Jackson, and offers the Water Resources Outreach Education Program for K-12 schools and community groups.

 The institute consists of three main programmatic areas:

 (1) The Ecological Research Program, which consists of environmental biology and environmental chemistry groups, addresses questions about water resources, hydrology, watershed ecology and management, environmental chemistry and toxicology, aquatic ecosystem structure and function, aquatic conservation, land use change, pollution prevention, and aquatic food webs.